lokesh310893/car-price-prediction/README.md

 # car-price-prediction
-a basic machine learning model for prediction car price
+a basic machine learning model for predicting car price